jgeraigery/SpotlightHelp/pages/ConnectLinux/linux_drilldown_overview.md

 ---

-## How to open the Spotlight Overview page for Unix Connections from the Spotlight Client
+## How to open (and Use) the Spotlight Overview page

-From the left Connections pane, click on the connection name.
+The Spotlight Overview page can be opened from the:

+* [Spotlight Client][enterprise_display_overview]
+* [Spotlight Mobile][mobile_overview]

+## The Spotlight Overview page components for a Linux connection
+The Spotlight Overview page is made up of components and flows tailored to the Linux architecture.
+Refer to the sidebar navigation of this help system for more information on a specific component or flow.

 {% include links.html %}